 Ball State Vaccinate

-The College of Health’s Interprofessional Community Clinics will serve as a COVID-19 vaccination site under the authorization of the Delaware County Health Department.
+The College of Health’s Interprofessional Community Clinics serves as a COVID-19 vaccination site under the authorization of the Delaware County Health Department.
 The vaccination clinic, which is supported through the generosity of a grant from the Ball Brothers Foundation, is available to the general public.

-Individuals must register and meet the state’s eligibility criteria for the vaccine and boosters as well as to schedule an appointment at the clinic on our campus.
-Vaccines are distributed by appointment only.
+Individuals can register to ensure they meet the state’s eligibility criteria for the vaccine and boosters as well as to schedule an appointment at the clinic on our campus.
+Walk-ins are also welcome.
 Individuals seeking an appointment should visit ourshot.in.gov or call 211.
 The clinic is listed as “DCHD BallState WRiversideAve MVAX” on the scheduling website.

 Location and Times